SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Appendix

 We only need to discuss how to combine these outputs on the tokens $\vec{q}^{c}$ that correspond to the same position $\vec{q}$ in the occupancy field.
 Since the output is a scalar field (as we prove next), we can take the maximum across the same channels to construct a new scalar field that is also invariant to any permutation.
 The idea is that taking the maximum corresponds to an ``OR" operation, since both the usual non-linearities (such as the sigmoid) and the thresholding operations that follow are increasing functions of their inputs.
 Thus, when the network predicts that the position of the query is ``occupied", even based on one neighborhood, the position is likely to be considered occupied.

-\textbf{Step 3:} In this step we will prove that, given an input field of a certain type, each self- and cross- attention layer produces an output field of a certain---usually different---type.
-For simplicity we prove the result for one attention head.
-It will be clear from the proof that a concatenation of the heads and a subsequent linear transformation mixing channels that correspond to the same irreducible preserves equivariance.
+\textbf{3.
+From per-layer constraints \ref{eq: equiv_e}, \ref{eq:equiv_t} to constraints on the weights \ref{eq:equiv_weights}:} We focus now on each layer of $\mathcal{E},\mathcal{T}$ separately.
+Now we need to prove that Eq. \ref{eq:equiv_weights} provide sufficient conditions on the weights to satisfy the per-layer constraints \ref{eq: equiv_e}, \ref{eq:equiv_t}.
+Every layer is composed of a multi-headed attention layer, a skip connection and a normalization layer.
+We prove the result for the self-attention and cross-attention layers (focusing on one attention head for simplicity).
+It will be clear from the proof that a concatenation of the heads and a subsequent linear transformation mixing channels that correspond to the same irreducible preserves equivariance, as well as a skip connection that concatenates irreducibles of the same type.